leoreinaux/insight-api/README.md

 object.
 - `spentTs`

-The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking bitcoind.
+The `/status?q=getTxOutSetInfo` method has also been removed due to the query being very slow and locking smartcashd.

 Plug-in support for Insight API is also no longer available, as well as the endpoints:
 - `/email/retrieve`